AlexandraOlariu11/PetVoyage-final-project/README.md

-For this project, I chose to focus on the topic of pet-friendly travel.
-Recognizing the complexities of planning trips with pets due to restrictions at certain hotels, restaurants, and cafes, I saw an opportunity to streamline this process.
+Recognizing the complexities of planning trips with pets due to restrictions at certain hotels, restaurants, and cafes, I saw an opportunity to streamline this process; therefore, I chose to focus on making travel easier for pet lovers.

 My project is a responsive web application built using React.js, with CSS and Bootstrap for styling.
 It caters to individuals who travel with their pets, offering a convenient solution to locate pet-friendly accommodations, dining establishments, and parks in the city they are visiting.
 This enables travelers with pets to plan their trips more efficiently.